NetApp/harvest/docker/README.md

 [Grafana](http://localhost:3000/)

-Default credentials - you'll be prompted to create a new password the first time you login
+Default credentials - you'll be prompted to create a new password the first time you log in

 ```
 username: admin